vertica/vertica-kubernetes/DEVELOPER.md

 - **docker-vertica/**: has the necessary files to build a container of the Vertica server.
 The RPM package that we depend on to build the container has to be sourced separately and isn't included in this repo.
 - **docker-operator/**: has the necessary files to build the container that holds the operator.
 - **docker-webhook/**: has the necessary files to build the container that holds the webhook.
+- **docker-vlogger/**: has the necessary files to build the container that runs the vlogger sidecar.
+This sidecar will tail the vertica.log to stdout.
+This is used only for development purposes to aid in testing out the sidecar property in the CR.
 - **scripts/**: contains scripts that were written for the repository.
 Some are needed by the Makefile to run some targets.
 While others, such as *upgrade-vertica.sh* automate some manual tasks.
 - **api/**: defines the spec of the CRD
 - **pkg/**: includes all of the packages that we wrote for the operator